-The local observer (gage keeper) collects the gage height data in the field regularly three times a day.
+The gagekeeper collects the gage height data in the field regularly three times a day.
 Preferably, the readings shall be made at 8:00 AM, 12 NOON and 5:00 PM.
 However, arrangements were made to have additional readings when the gage height is changing more rapidly than usual especially during storm events.
-If possible, readings should be made every hour so long that the observer is safe to stay in the gaging site.
-It is important that the local observer record the exact time and the correct date of each gage observation.
-The station gage keeper will be provided with a mobile device and the gage keeper is required to transmit the observed gage height promptly.
+If possible, readings should be made every hour so long that the gagekeeper is safe to stay in the gaging site.
+It is important that the local gagekeeper record the exact time and the correct date of each gage observation.
+The station gagekeeper will be provided with a mobile device and the gagekeeper is required to transmit the observed gage height promptly.